Nick-Sullivan/pytest-topo/README.md

     - ...
 ```

 The `purchases` tests may run a pre-test setup to create an account, execute tests, then run a post-test teardown.
 If there is an issue in the account creation or deletion, all these tests will error.
-By adding dependencies, the `purchases` tests will be skipped, reducing test failure noise.
+By adding dependency links, the `purchases` tests will be skipped, reducing test failure noise.